00xc/h2buster/README.md

 ## Usage

 ```
-usage: python3 h2buster.py [-h] -w wordlist -u target [-r recursion_depth] [-t threads]
+usage: h2buster_2a.py [-h] -w wordlist -u target [-r directory_depth]
+                      [-c connections] [-t threads]

 arguments:
   -h, --help          show this help message and exit
   -w wordlist         Directory wordlist
   -u target           Target URL/IP address.
-Default port is 443 with HTTPS.
+Default port is 443 and HTTPS
-                      To specify otherwise, use ':port' or 'http://' (port
+                      enabled.
+To specify otherwise, use ':port' or 'http://'
-                      will default to 80 then).
+                      (port will default to 80 then).
-  -r directory_depth  Maximum directory depth.
+  -r directory_depth  Maximum recursive directory depth.
 Minimum is 1, default is 2.
+  -c connections      Number of HTTP/2 connections.
+Default is 3.
-  -t threads          Number of threads.
-Default is 10.
+  -t threads          Number of threads per connection.
+Default is 15.
 ```